Our world has changed dramatically, almost unnoticed.

 How can this sudden change in productivity be explained?

 Many tasks are simplified and automated by digital tools.
-An unintended consequence is that the simpler and more automated the tool is, the lower the threshold for initiating unproductive interactions.
+An unintended consequence is that the simpler and more automated the tool, the lower the threshold for initiating unproductive interactions.
 The tools are designed for such a low threshold.
 Sending an email, calling a team meeting or creating a presentation has never been easier.

 In such an environment, uninterrupted, concentrated work becomes almost impossible.